metalevel-tech/wwwsas/README.md

 # WWW Security Assistant

-This is a bundle of scripts that can helps you with malicious IP addresses handling within Apache2 and Ubuntu environment.
+This is a bundle of scripts that can helps you with malicious IP addresses handling within Apache2 and Ubuntu Server environment.
+It is much more like a how-to manual rather than an application.
 The core of the bundle was inspired by a [question](https://askubuntu.com/a/922144/566421) on AskUbuntu.com.

 The current project covers the following topics, that are involved into a complete mechanism.
 It is all about **How to increase Apache2 security within Ubuntu 20.04**.